Holy Face of Jesus: The Veronica

 According to tradition Veronica encountered Jesus along the Via Dolorosa on the way to Calvary.
 When she paused to wipe the blood and sweat off his face with her veil, his image was imprinted on the cloth.
-The story is not recorded in its present form until the Middle Ages.
 The event is commemorated by the Sixth Station of the Cross.

-Sr. Marie of St Peter
+Marie of St Peter

-In 1844 Sister Marie of St Peter, a Carmelite nun in Tours, France, reported an interior locution in which Jesus told her, "Those who will contemplate the wounds on My Face here on earth, shall contemplate it radiant in heaven."
+In 1844, Marie of St Peter, a Carmelite nun in Tours, France, reported an interior locution in which Jesus told her, "Those who will contemplate the wounds on My Face here on earth, shall contemplate it radiant in heaven."
 She later reported further "communications", as she termed them, with Jesus and the Virgin Mary in which she was urged to spread the devotion to the Holy Face of Jesus, in reparation for the many insults Jesus suffered in his Passion.
 Devotion to the Holy Face of Jesus started to spread among Roman Catholics in France.

 Leo Dupont

 Leo Dupont was a religious man from a noble family who had moved to Tours.
 In 1849 he had started the nightly Eucharistic Adoration movement in Tours, from where it spread within France.
 He later came to be known as the "Holy Man of Tours".
-Upon hearing of Sister Marie of St Peter’s reported visions, he started to burn a vigil lamp continuously before a picture of the Holy Face of Jesus, at that time an image based on the Veil of Veronica.
+Upon hearing of Sister Marie of St Peter's reported visions, he started to burn a vigil lamp continuously before a picture of the Holy Face of Jesus, at that time an image based on the Veil of Veronica.

 Dupont prayed for and promoted the case for a devotion to the Holy Face of Jesus for around 30 years.
-But the documents pertaining to the life of sister Marie of St. Peter and the devotion were kept by the Church and not released.
-Yet Dupont persisted.
+However, the documents pertaining to the life of sister Marie of St. Peter and the devotion were kept by the Church and not released; despite this, Dupont persisted in her cause.
 Eventually, in 1874 Charles-Théodore Colet was appointed as the new Archbishop of Tours.
 Archbishop Colet examined the documents and in 1876 gave permission for them to be published and the devotion encouraged, shortly before Dupont died.
 Dupont was thereafter at times referred to as the Apostle of the Holy Face.